section-engineering-education/engineering-education/content/articles/deploying-a-serverless-django-restapi-with-zappa-on-aws/index.md

 ### Conclusion
 This course provides a walk-through on creating a Django REST API and deploying the API as a serverless application using Zappa on AWS Lambda.

 We began by building a simple REST API  before proceeding to deploy on AWS.
-Having understood what Zappa is and how it works in Django,t his knowledge can also be applied in your project, giving you the ease of building an application in which the server is managed automatically.
+Having understood what Zappa is and how it works in Django, this knowledge can also be applied in your project, giving you the ease of building an application in which the server is managed automatically.

 Happy coding! 🙂